 Note: When it comes to the proverb “a friend in need is a friend indeed,” there’s some ambiguity as to what it means.
 The most commonly accepted meaning is listed below.
 The words in parenthesis were added to better explain what the phrase is saying:

 Basically, the idea here is that when someone is going through a difficult time and is in need of help, a true friend will be there to support them.
 Because they provide help in a time of need, they show themselves to be a real friend.

 The Origin Of ‘A Friend In Need Is a Friend Indeed’

 It’s good to have friends, and it’s even better to have ones that are reliable.
 Unfortunately, being dependable is not everyone’s strong suit.
 Some people might even flake at times when they’re needed most!
 But if someone does that, how much of a “friend” were they, anyways?
 For example, consider this scenario:

 Anna is currently struggling financially and is in the process of finding a job.
 She’s having trouble paying the bills and even affording food!
 Out of desperation, she asks her friends, Brenda and Cassie, for help.
 Even though they both have money to spare, only Brenda gives some to her troubled friend.
 Cassie, on the other hand, makes up an excuse for why she can’t.
 Thus, out of the two friends, which one supported Anna in her time of need?

 Obviously, it was Brenda who proved to be “a friend indeed.”
 Yes, to hammer the point home one more time, the idea here is that “true friends” will help when it is really needed, whereas “false friends” will not.

 “A sure friend is known in unsure times.”

 Finally, it’s worth noting that the Oxford Dictionary of Quotations says the phrase has existed since the 11th century.
 I have not seen any quotes for it that date back that far, but that is probably me overlooking it.

 - While I was sick in bed, Mark went to the store and bought me some much needed supplies.
-He’s a good example of the saying “a friend in need is a friend indeed.
+He’s a good example of the saying “a friend in need is a friend indeed.”